metosin/spec-tools/docs/01_coercion.md

 (s/def ::order (s/keys :req-un [::id ::items ::delivery ::location]))
 ```

-We also have a JSON Web Service that would like to read and write the `::order` data:
+We have a JSON Web Service that reads and writes orders.
+A valid `::order` value:

 ```clj
 (def order